Methods and Assistance Program (MAP) Review

 Frequently Asked Questions

 The reviews are called Methods and Assistance Program, or MAP, reviews.
-The first reviews began in January 2010, when the law took effect.

 Who gets reviewed?